minnibb/tp/docs/UserGuide.md

 <box type="warning" seamless>

-**Warning:** <br>
-* When editing tags, all existing tags of the contact will be removed and replaced with the new tag.
+**Caution:** When editing tags, all existing tags of the contact will be removed and replaced with the new tag.
     </box>

 **Examples:**